 We offer a full day here for schools.

 The children will go into the Abbot's Kitchen and learn about why it is so important and how medieval cooking took place inside it.
+We now offer a Teacher's Guide to the Abbot's Kitchen so this session can be a self-guided activity.

 Our costumed guides can take children on tours of the abbey grounds aimed at their level of understanding.
 In order that your pupils gain the most from their visit it is useful to know if any of your group are Gifted and Talented or have any learning difficulties prior to your visit, so we can try to ensure that the visit meets their needs.